mantidproject/dockerfiles/mantid/README.md

 If any part of these steps is unclear don't push anything you create to DockerHub under the `mantidproject` organisation.
 By all means build images but make sure you have done what you expected to do before pushing anything.

+All images can built as a single script by running `scripts/build_all.sh` this also has the advantage of making sure the images are built in the correct order, for example if the developer images are updated

+`scripts/push_all.sh` will push all locally tagged images.
+It's important to make sure `build_all.sh` has run before and that the images are what you expect.

 ### Release

 TODO